Frasier Crane: Spin-off development

 When Cheers ended in 1993, at first the creators did not plan to spin off the character from the predecessor because they were concerned that a spinoff might fail.
 Instead, they wanted to cast Kelsey Grammer as a paraplegic millionaire resembling Malcolm Forbes, "a magazine mogul [and] a motorcycle enthusiast".
 The idea was deemed unsuitable and scrapped.
 Then the show's creators decided to move Frasier Crane out of Boston to avoid any resemblance to Cheers.
 The spinoff idea would have focused primarily on "his work at a radio station", but they found it resembled an older sitcom, WKRP in Cincinnati, too much.
-Therefore, they decided to add in his private life, such as his father Martin and brother Niles.
+Therefore, they decided to add in his private life, such as his father Martin and younger brother Niles.
 In his titular spin-off, Frasier becomes "haughty, disdainful, and exceedingly uptight."

 Moving to Seattle

-After Cheers, Frasier and Lilith (Bebe Neuwirth) divorce offscreen, and Lilith is awarded custody of their son Frederick, with Frasier granted visiting rights.
+After Cheers, Frasier and Lilith (Bebe Neuwirth) divorce off-screen, and Lilith is awarded custody of their son, Frederick, with Frasier granted visiting rights.
 In the pilot "The Good Son", Frasier explains that he left Boston because he felt that his life and career had grown stagnant (and he had been publicly humiliated after climbing onto a ledge and threatening to commit suicide before being talked down).
-Therefore, he returned to his original hometown of Seattle, where his father Martin (John Mahoney) and brother Niles (David Hyde Pierce) live, to have a fresh start.
+Therefore, he returned to his original hometown of Seattle, where his father Martin (John Mahoney) and younger brother Niles (David Hyde Pierce) live, to have a fresh start.

-Frasier works for the radio station, KACL, as the host of his psychotherapeutic radio show, The Dr. Frasier Crane Show, produced by his producer and friend, Roz Doyle (Peri Gilpin), who has many ex-boyfriends.
+Frasier works for the radio station KACL as the host of his psychotherapeutic radio show, The Dr. Frasier Crane Show, produced by his producer and friend, Roz Doyle (Peri Gilpin), who has many ex-boyfriends.
 Later, his father Martin, a retired Seattle Police Department detective who was shot in the line of duty, ends up moving in with him.
 Frasier is worried about his father in his current state as he can barely walk, and requires a cane to move.
-In Cheers, Frasier says that his father is dead, and that he was a scientist.
+In Cheers, Frasier had said that his father was dead and had been a scientist.
 He also says that he is an only child.
 This inconsistency is later explained in "The Show Where Sam Shows Up": At Frasier's apartment, Sam Malone (Ted Danson) tells Martin and Niles what Frasier had said about them, and Frasier explains that he was trying to distance himself from his family at the time.
-In Cheers, Frasier tells bar patrons that he is an orphan.
 He confirms in "To All the Girls I've Loved Before" (1988) that his mother Hester, portrayed by Nancy Marchand in "Diane Meets Mom" (1984) and then by Rita Wilson in flashbacks in "Mamma Mia" (1999) and "Don Juan in Hell: Part 2" (2001), is dead off-screen.

 Frasier hires a live-in physical therapist, Daphne Moon (Jane Leeves), to care for Martin.
 Daphne is an eccentric, working class Englishwoman who professes to be "a bit psychic".
 Moreover, Martin brings his beloved Jack Russell Terrier, Eddie, whom Frasier is uncomfortable around.
 After some initial hostility, Frasier grows very close to his new family.